Sameesunkaria/JQ-Darwin/README.md

 shasum -a 1 path/to/framework.xcframework.zip
 ```

-**NOTE:** Generating an identical build for verifying the authenticity requires that the same versions of the Xcode and other build tools be used.
-Additionally, for now, the desired version of Xcode must be installed at `/Applications/Xcode.app` otherwise the `SHA-1` hashes may not match.
+>**NOTE:** To generate an identical build for verifying the authenticity make sure that same versions of the Xcode and other build tools are used.
+Please follow the instructions provided in the README for the particular release that you want to verify.
+The instructions may vary between releases.

 ## Supported Targets